jakebailey/talk-ts-congress-2023/slides.md

 ##

-After the automation, there were _29_ manual changes (stored in patches for `git am`).
+- After the automated transform steps, there are _29_ manual changes!

-Let's go over some highlights.
+- This is obviously scary; any changes to main could break these.
+- But, we are using `git` to manage these!
+- If we run the migration, `git` will pause, just like a rebase.
+Just:
+  1. Fix the problem
+  1. `git am --continue`
+  1. Ask the migration tool to dump the patches.

 ---